macroquest/docs/plugins/core-plugins/mq2autologin.md

 Will log character out, and then log back in after specified time.
 Default time is in seconds.
 Example: `/relog 5m`

+`END` and `HOME`

+Pressing the "END" key at the character select screen will pause autologin, "HOME" will unpause.

 ## INI

 MQ2AutoLogin.ini has the following global settings,